mlox/mlox/mlox/mlox_readme.txt

   command line switches it starts in GUI mode, when executed with the switch -h, it displays command line usage help.

-- Unpack the mlox appication archive somewhere under your game directory.
+- Unpack the mlox application archive somewhere under your game directory.
 If you don't have a place decided, I suggest you unpack in the Morrowind directory.
 A new directory called "mlox" will be created containing all the files.

-- The rule-base is released as a separate archive (mlox-data_DATE.7z), unpack this archve in the mlox directory created when you unpacked the application.
+- The rule-base is released as a separate archive (mlox-data_<DATE>.7z), unpack this archive in the mlox directory created when you unpacked the application.

 - A quick explanation of the included batch files for Windows (unless